13 New Year’s Resolutions That Finally Work—Here’s the Method

 Putting It All Together: The Real Method

 These 13 resolutions are not separate goals.
-They are a system design framework.
+They are a system-design framework.

 Make good behavior easier than bad behavior.